 - 17.1 The Council will seek to avoid any duplication with other statutory/regulatory systems where possible.
-The Council will not have regard to whether or not a proposal by the applicant is likely to be permitted in accordance with the law relating to planning or building. - 17.2 The Council has adopted powers to designate parts of its area as places where alcohol may not be consumed publicly.
-These 'designated areas' will be kept under review by the Council. - 17.3 The Council and its partners has produced an Alcohol Harm Reduction policy, which the Council will take into account in considering representations to licence applications and complaints from Responsible Authorities and Interested Parties seeking a review of a licence.
+The Council will not have regard to whether or not a proposal by the applicant is likely to be permitted in accordance with the law relating to planning or building. - 17.2 The Council has adopted powers to designate the whole borough as a place where alcohol may not be consumed publicly and falls under the Public Space Protection Order introduced on 31 March 2018 and replaced the former designated drinking control zones. - 17.3 The Council and its partners has produced an Alcohol Harm Reduction policy, which the Council will take into account in considering representations to licence applications and complaints from Responsible Authorities and Interested Parties seeking a review of a licence.